vreitech/mysqltokenizer/README.md

 # mysqltokenizer

 Podman/Docker image for tokenize identifiers and/or literals of SQL queries (MySQL 8 dialect).
+This allows you to get a SQL query string with unique literals and/or unique identifiers replaced with tokens, which can be useful in cases of further analysis of the SQL query.

 ## Used dependencies